Can You Sue If You’re Injured in Your Apartment Building in NYC?

 After being injured in your apartment building in New York City, you may sue your landlord if they are responsible for the accident.
 Landlords are responsible for maintaining the building and keeping common areas safe.
 If your accident happened because of unsafe conditions caused by your landlord’s negligence, you can sue.
 However, you might also share a degree of responsibility for keeping your apartment safe.

 You deserve compensation for your injuries after an accident in your apartment building.
 Our NYC premises liability attorneys can help you hold your landlord responsible.
-Call The Carrion Law Firm at (718) 841-0083 and ask about a free case review to start your lawsuit.
+Call New York City attorney for deaths caused by residential house fires at (718) 841-0083 and ask about a free case review to start your lawsuit.

 Suing Your Landlord After an Injury in Your NYC Apartment